 Students from Jbeil Second Public School came-up with an incredible idea to address the issue of sexual harassment in school toilets.
-When asked if this had happened in their school and when, they said it had in the past but that it probably had happened in many other places and that no one is speaking or doing anything about it.
-They said, that we think of the problem after it occurs, so we would rather think about ways to prevent things like that from happening rather than lament when it is too late.
+They said that we usually think of the problem after it occurs, so we would rather think about ways to prevent things like that from happening rather than lament when it is too late.

 The seven participating students, four Syrians and three Lebanese, met regularly with their teachers everyday at the break but also on Saturdays.
 They all had amazing energy and commitment to the project.
 They learnt Python programming and worked on some design challenges with their teacher.

 Early on in the project, one of the Syrian students invited a friend of his: “Join us, I am sure you will love what we are doing”.
 Indeed, he joined the team and they met regularly despite the fact that two of the Syrian students were working during the weekends and some evenings in a restaurant.